Target Controllability Scores for Actuation-Constrained Network Intervention: Approximate computation of target VCS/AECS

-This reduced virtual system describes the dynamics projected onto the first $m$ coordinates, where the input matrix is diagonal and each virtual input $u_i$ acts directly on the corresponding reduced state $x_{{\rm red},i}$.
-Thus, the reduced virtual system in \eqref{eq:lti_virtual4} contains exactly $m$ state nodes, and the controllability Gramian $W_{\rm red}(p, T)$ of virtual system \eqref{eq:lti_virtual4} is given by
+Reduced virtual system \eqref{eq:lti_virtual4} describes the dynamics projected onto the first $m$ coordinates, where the input matrix is diagonal and each virtual input $u_i$ acts directly on the corresponding reduced state $x_{{\rm red},i}$.
+Thus, the system contains exactly $m$ state nodes, and the corresponding controllability Gramian $W_{\rm red}(p, T)$ is given by

 The standard CS \cite{sato2022controllability, sato2025uniqueness} is an optimal solution to the following optimization problem for a given $T>0$:

 \begin{framed} \end{framed}

 Here,